SpaceXLaunchBot/SpaceXLaunchBot/README.md

 ## Notifications

 The `add` command allows admins to subscribe text channels to the bots notification service.
-This will send the subscribed channel different types of messages, which are explained below.
+This will send the subscribed channel different types of messages:

 - A **schedule** notification shows detailed information about the next upcoming launch.
 This message is sent every time the next upcoming launch has changed, e.g. if a launch date is changed or if a launch just happened so now the next upcoming launch is different.
 Currently changes are checked for every 60 seconds.